 The age of digital prosthetics is here.
-We are now able to access the complete Web using devices in our pockets.
+We can now access the complete Web using devices in our pockets.

 “Mobile phones are misnamed,” says Ray Kurzweil, an inventor, futurist, and director of engineering at Google.
 “They should be called gateways to human knowledge.”

-They are so much more than that when you expand the scope to supports for operating in the physical world, and interacting with the people and places in it.
+They are so much more than that when you expand the scope to supports for operating in the physical world and interacting with the people and places in it.
 These devices, the apps that run on them, and the objects they can interact with allow us to be more than we are without them.
-We use these devices as proxies for all sorts of tools, job aids, and assistants we used to depend on as individual tools.
+We use these devices as proxies for many tools, job aids, and assistants we used to depend on as individual tools.

 - Wake up using the alarm clock.